RuqinZhang/HelloWorld/README.md

 ## What is it?

-**Price Comparison Tool** is a program which compares the prices of the same product in different shops near Columbia University, and dispalys a list of prices to the buyer.
+**Price Comparison Tool** is a program which compares the prices of the same product in different shops near Columbia University, and dispalys a list of prices,sales information and image link to the buyer.
 It helps the buyer to decide on the best place to buy the product.
 Besides, this program also offers the function of sending discount information via E-mail.

 ## Main Features

-**Crawler**: Grocery information of H-mart, Westside Market and SeasonsKosher (typical shops near Columbia Unversity) was crawled and exported to a csv file.
+**Crawler**: Grocery information of H-mart, Westside Market and SeasonsKosher (typical shops near Columbia Unversity) is crawled and exported to a csv file.

 **Price comparison**:
-The final result is presented in form of GUI.
+The final result is presented in the form of GUI.
 Users run gui.ipynb, enter the product they want, and sort by price or sale information.

-**Discount reminder**: When users leave their email address in our GUI, they will be automatically notified if there is discount on the products they searched.
+**Discount reminder**: When users leave their E-mail address in our GUI, they will be automatically notified if there is discount on the products they searched.

 ## Where to get it
 The source code is currently hosted on GitHub at: https://github.com/RuqinZhang/HelloWorld.git